CPJKU/partitura/README.md

-# A package that contains python code to handle:
-* midi files * worm files * musicxml files * match files
+# Partitura

+Paritura is a toolkit for handling

+* Match files
+* MusicXML files
+* Worm Files
+* MIDI files (coming soon)

-Disclaimer: Not all types of files are equally thoroughly supported.
+**Disclaimer**: Not all types of files are equally thoroughly supported.
 Furthermore, there is a utils module which contains miscelaneous utilities.

-# Preliminaries

-## Software requirements

-For some operations, the python package `ply` is needed, see https://pypi.python.org/pypi/ply

-In debian-based GNU/Linux distributions, this can be obtained by installing the following package:

-* `python-ply`

-## More info coming soon...